adambard/learnxinyminutes-docs/go.html.markdown

 // Functions can have variadic parameters. func learnVariadicParams(myStrings ...interface{}) {
 	// Iterate each value of the variadic.
-	// The underbar here is ignoring the index argument of the array. for _, param := range myStrings {
+	// The underscore here is ignoring the index argument of the array. for _, param := range myStrings {
 		fmt.Println("param:", param)
 	}